 - BPA is an endocrine disruptor, affecting hormones, and is linked to reproductive disorders, heart disease and cancers.

+We hope these studies will inform and change business and regulatory glove usage in the food preparation industry, while providing consumers with enough knowledge to make informed decisions and restaurant choices.
 Have questions about disposable gloves?
-Chat with a member of Eagle Protect's team of glove experts to answer any questions you may have.
+Chat with a member of our team of glove experts to answer any questions you may have.

 ** Full details and references for all the information included here are taken from the Glove Hazard Analysis & Mitigation Strategies Research Study conducted by Barry Michaels.
 White Papers of this study are available upon request.